XUSD-Vibratile-Asset/XUSD-Contract/docs/VibePass.md

 function mintPass() external nonpayable
 ```

-Mint a new VibePass NFT for the caller if they meet the required rank
+Mint a new VibePass NFT for the caller if they meet the required rank.

+*User can only hold one VibePass, and funds are transferred from OneSwap on minting.*

 ### name